Peacemaking in Families: Healthy Relationships and Paths to Reconciliation

 In this series you will learn:

-We will meet eight times February - November 2026 for three hours.
+We will meet eight times on the third Sundays of the month, February - October 2026 (except May), for three hours, 12 - 3 pm.
 Our learning will include reading “A Helping Hand, Mediation with Nonviolent Communication”, role-play, individual and small group exercises, time for discussion and questions.
 One source for this book: https://bookshop.org/beta-search?keywords=A+helping+hand+by+lib+Larson

 FOR MUTUALITY